ReactiveX/rxjs/docs_app/content/guide/higher-order-observables.md

 `http.get()` returns an Observable for each URL.
 Now you have an Observable *of* Observables, a higher-order Observable.

 But how do you work with a higher-order Observable?
-Typically, by _flattening_: by converting a higher-order Obser vable into an ordinary Observable.
+Typically, by _flattening_: by converting a higher-order Observable into an ordinary Observable.
 For example:

 ```ts
 const fileObservable = urlObservable.pipe(